Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/galileoConstellation.rst

 Note that in the first line inside the loop, a :class:`Body` object is assigned to the variable :literal:`satellite`.
 Since the :class:`Body` class derives from :class:`handle`, updating :literal:`satellite` also updates automatically :literal:`simulation.bodies.(satelliteNames{i})`.

 Then, we create the settings for the propagation.
 We are going to propagate the translational state of the satellites.
 Thus, we use a :class:`TranslationalPropagator`, and specify the accelerations acting on each body.
-The only acceleration acting on each body is just Earth's spherical-harmonics gravitational attractions.
+The only acceleration acting on each body is just Earth's spherical-harmonics gravitational attraction.
 We can define all the accelerations by writing a for-loop:

 .. code-block:: matlab